johnh865/americans4representation/src/site/against.md

 ## *Alternative Idea X seems like a better strategy*

-If you have good ideas, please email me!
+We fully acknowledge that another approach might be superior.
+If you have good ideas, please email us!